Onest-io/onest-whitepaper/README.md

 - 3.82 Million VOTE are distributed to staked ONS, depending on ONS-power.

 ### VOTE-power
-The voter can define the emission type over time (constant or linear decrease) and the emission duration (max.
+The voter defines the duration for the VOTE burn (max.
 150d).
 The longer the time period, the lower the VOTE-power.

 `1 VOTE-power` is generated, when 1 VOTE is burnt per day.